Audio Transfer Learning Using Experiment Manager

 Define Custom Metrics

-Experiment Manager enables you to define custom metric functions to evaluate the performance of the networks trained in each trial.
-Basic metrics like accuracy and loss are computed by default.
-In this example you compare the size of each of the models as memory usage is an important metric when deploying deep neural networks to real-world applications.
+Experiment Manager enables you to define custom metric functions to evaluate the performance of the networks it trains in each trial.
+It computes basic metrics such as accuracy and loss by default.
+In this example you compare the size of each of the models as memory usage is an important metric when you deploy deep neural networks to real-world applications.

 Custom metric functions must take one input argument

-The metric functions must return a scalar number, logical output, or string which gets displayed in the results table.
-The custom metrics defined for you in this experiment are listed below:
+The metric functions must return a scalar number, logical output, or string which the Experiment Manager displays in the results table.
+The example uses these custom metric functions:

 sizeMBcomputes the memory allocated to store the networks in megabytes